-Moreover, since the agreement between calculated results and experimental data in Figure 4 is less satisfactory at higher pressures, we investigated the effect due to the Poynting correction factor that has not been taken into account in the expression of $K{iS}$ in Table 5.
-If that expression is modified as in eqs 3 to 4, where the solid molar volume ( $\nu_S$ ) has been taken from the literature, then the AAD% for the proposed algorithm decreases to 3.74% and 7.47%, respectively, for the two data sets presented by Pikaar and Xiong et al., allowing acquisition of better performances, in particular for the data set presented by Pikaar.
+Moreover, since the agreement between calculated results and experimental data in Figure 4 is less satisfactory at higher pressures, we investigated the effect due to the Poynting correction factor that has not been taken into account in the expression of K{iS} in Table 5.
+If that expression is modified as in eqs.
+3 to 4, where the solid molar volume (v_S) has been taken from the literature,41 then the AAD% for the proposed algorithm decreases to 3.74 % and 7.47 %, respectively, for the two datasets presented by Pikaar6 and Xiong et al.11, allowing to obtain better performances, in particular for the dataset presented by Pikaar.6